 Application Document Date Completed

 1. Letter of Registration

 2. Summary of Current OVW Projects, If Applicable

 3. Summary Data Sheet

 4. Project Narrative

-5. Purpose of the Application
+5. Capacity to Participate in the Initiative

 6. What Will Be Done

 7. Who Will Implement

 8. Proposal Abstract

 9. Budget Detail Worksheet and Narrative

-10. Memorandum of Understanding/Letter of Support
+10. Letter of Support

 11. Application for Federal Assistance: SF 424

 12. Standard Assurances and Certifications

 13. Disclosures Related to Executive Compensation

 14. Confidentiality Notice Form

 15. Letter of Nonsupplanting

 16. Financial Accounting Practices

 17. Financial Capability Questionnaire (nonprofits only)

 18. Indirect Cost Rate Agreement (only if the applicant has a current Federally-approved rate)